zsteinkamp/photodirs/README.md

 * Publicly accessible (no authentication requried)
 * Your directory structure is your album structure
 * Directories can be nested arbitrarily deep
-* New files or directories are immediately available
+* New files or directories are immediately available, and popular resizing is triggered by file create
 * Directories can have an optional YAML metadata file to override title (directory name is default), provide a description, specify an album image, disable display, control photo sort order, optional file includelist, or anything else you would like to include